What kind of master’s degree should a teacher get? The answer is both complex and simple.

 Job Market Competitiveness: DECENT

-Master’s Degree of Education/Teaching
+8. Master’s Degree in Education/Teaching

 Earning Potential: POOR